bonol/live-race-hub/README.md

 - Handle tie scenarios according to race placement rules.
 - View race results in a structured format.
 - Store all race data locally for persistence across sessions.
+- Interactive race editor for adding and updating races.

+## User Interface & Workflow

+- When the web app is running, users will see two sections: **Finished Race** and **Ready Race**.
+- Initially, no races are displayed.
+- At the bottom, there is a **Race Editor** where Teachers can:
+  - Add new races.
+  - Add racers to a race.
+  - Save races.
+- Once a race is saved, it will appear in either the **Ready Race** or **Finished Race** section based on its status.
+- Double-clicking a race will load its information into the **Race Editor** for editing.
+- Checking **'Race Completed?'** after adding racers will display the **Racer Finish Position Selector**, allowing teachers to input race results.
+- Once a finished race is saved, it will be displayed in the **Finished Race** section.

 ## Installation & Setup